thijstriemstra/Voron-Hardware/Klipper_Expander/Documentation/README.md

 ## Neopixel header (PB1)

-Header for using neopixels. there is a single power input pin (NPV) that you can supply with the voltage your struip needs (5V/12V) and it passes it to the three pin header (Vin,Data,Ground)
+Header for using neopixels.
+There is a single power input pin (NPV) that you can supply with the voltage your strip needs (5V/12V) and it passes it to the three pin header (Vin, Data, Ground)
 Connected to J1, which has a NPV supplied voltage, GND and PB1

 <img src="../Images/Neopixel.png" width="150"> <img src="../Images/KlipperExpander_NeopixelWiring.png" width="800">